rpm-software-management/libdnf/README.md

 libdnf
 ======

+:warning: *This branch is not used anymore for dnf5 development* :warning:
+:warning: *The codebase has been moved to (rpm-software-management/dnf5)[https://github.com/rpm-software-management/dnf5]* :warning:

 Libdnf is a package management library.
 It was originally written to support the [DNF](https://github.com/rpm-software-management/dnf/) package manager and grew up into a versatile library.